puavous/synti2/synti2/doc/assembly16_1k/README.txt

-These are the source codes for my Assembly Summer 2016 1k intro compo.
+These are the source codes for my Assembly Summer 2016 1k intro compo entry.
 I have to emphasize that this was the only Linux platform entry this year, and I honestly think this is one of the coolest native Linux 1k's ever..
 Finns might want to read my presentation (in Finnish) about the fun and pain of creating tiny audiovisual wonders